 Others: Quizzes are unscheduled and may be given at any time.
 Some questions in the exams will be taken from material discussed only in class and not covered in the textbook or reading material.
-Students must turn off all electronic devices during the class.
+Students must set to vibrate the phones.
+NO TEXTING!